 Go To Programs

 Go To Specialties

-His clinical interest is in the management of coronary artery disease, valvular heart disease, and adult congenital heart disease.
-He performs percutaneous coronary interventions (stent), transcatheter valve replacement, and transcatheter closure of patent foramen ovale (PFO), and atrial septal defects (ASD).
+His clinical interest is in the management of valvular heart disease, coronary artery disease, and adult congenital heart disease.
+He performs transcatheter valve replacement, percutaneous coronary interventions (stents), and transcatheter closure of patent foramen ovale (PFO) and atrial septal defects (ASD).

 Dr. Elmariah's research focuses on the prediction and optimization of clinical outcomes of patients with aortic stenosis and after transcatheter aortic valve replacement.
 Aortic valve stenosis is a disorder predominantly affecting the elderly and characterized by severe narrowing of the aortic valve, the doorway through which blood exits the heart.
 Aortic stenosis ultimately leads to heart failure and death.
 Surgical or transcatheter replacement of the valve cures the valve obstruction, but valve replacement is routinely reserved until compensatory mechanisms within the heart have failed.
 For many patients, this point is too late.
 Despite valve replacement, damage to the heart muscle may be permanent, resulting in persistent symptoms and increased risk for death.
 Methods capable of identifying early stages of irreversible heart injury due to aortic valve stenosis are needed in order to help optimize the timing of surgery.